-Linearity of cobas\ BKV in the EDTA plasma was evaluated using a dilution series consisting of 18 panel members with BKV subgroup Ib DNA spanning the assay linear range.
+Linearity of cobas° BKV was evaluated using a dilution series consisting of 18 panel members with BKV subgroup Ib DNA spanning the assay linear range.
 A high titer lambda DNA stock was used to prepare 11 panel members spanning the entire linear range.
 A clinical specimen was used to prepare seven panel members covering the intermediate - and lower levels of the linear range.

-Each panel member was tested in 36 replicates across three lots of cobas° BKV reagents and the results of the study are presented in Figure 6.
+Each panel member was tested in 36 replicates across three lots of cobas° BKV reagents and the results of the study are presented in Figure 5.

-cobas° BKV was demonstrated to be linear from 1.01E+01 to 1.97E+08 IU/mL and shows an absolute deviation from the better fitting non-linear regression of less or equal than $\pm$ 0.1 log10 in human EDTA plasma (see Figure 6).
-Across the linear range, the accuracy of the test was within $\pm$ 0.2 log10.
+cobas° BKV was demonstrated to be linear from 1.01E+01 to 1.97E+08 IU/mL and shows an absolute deviation from the better fitting non-linear regression of less or equal than \pm 0.1 log10 in human EDTA plasma (see Figure 5).
+Across the linear range, the accuracy of the test was within \pm 0.2 log10.